agilogy/agilogy-blog/_posts/2022-08-26-pbt-shrinking-part1.md

 Of course we may notice that the returned items all have a weight above 110 and we would be done.
 But that may be difficult to realize.
 Imagine your search returns hundreds or thousands of items and that each item, instead of a blog example is a complex entity.
 Now you are probably facing a daunting screen of thousands of lines printing the returned examples and it is difficult to see what of the filters they fail to satisfy.

 The problem is that the example for which we got a failure is way too complex.
 We have (potentially) a lot of distracting values that don't matter for the bug at hand.
-Knowing what the bug is, you and me know that it doesn'm matter wether you filter by `olderThan` or not.
+Knowing what the bug is, you and me know that it doesn't matter wether you filter by `olderThan` or not.
 Knowing what the bug is, if I asked you, a wonderful and smart human being, what the simplest counter-example is, you would probably give me something like `ItemSearchCriteria(ItemFilter(null, 0, null, emptySet()), Indifferent)`.

 You are indeed smart... but, out there, you don't know what the bug is in advance.
 So let's try to simplify the example bit by bit.